drlukas6/Abacus.AI/README.md

   Testing:
-   - File called `ImagePredictor.py` contains everything neccessary to run the interference graph on an image -Output image is saved as `output.png` and the result is printed out in the console
+   - File called `ImagePredictor.py` contains everything neccessary to run the interference graph on an image
+     - Output image is saved as `output.png` and the result is printed out in the console